DuendeInexistente/Cirque/ShortStories/stars.md

      + **Possible decision**: Remain in position.
          * **Issue**: Other units may also make this decision.
              - **Decision**: Report this conflict to Princess Twilight Sparkle at earliest convenience, advising that she assigns predefined stand-or-seek roles.
-             - **Possible decision**: Coordinate with Orange_Unit and Purple_Unit to inform it of current position, predefining stand-or-seek roles.
+             - **Possible decision**: Coordinate with Orange_Unit and Purple_Unit to inform them of current position, predefining stand-or-seek roles.
                  + **Issue**: Orange_Unit has not yet communicated awareness of local coordinate system.
                  + **Issue**: Purple_Unit has communicated awareness of local coordinate systems, but this knowledge seems to be flawed and/or too partial.
                  + **Issue**: Atmospheric bouncing of radio signals is too unreliable.
 No unit has as of yet answered to any attempt of bridging communication.